awsdocs/amazon-workspaces-administration-guide/doc_source/launch-workspace-microsoft-ad.md

 1. On the **WorkSpaces Configuration** page, choose a running mode and then choose **Next Step**\.

 1. On the **Review & Launch WorkSpaces** page, choose **Launch WorkSpaces**\.
 The initial status of the WorkSpace is `PENDING`\.
 When the launch is complete, the status is `AVAILABLE` and an invitation is sent to the email address that you specified for the user\.
+**Note**
+Invitation emails aren't sent if the user already exists in Active Directory\.
+Instead, make sure you manually send the user an invitation email\.
+For more information, see [Send an Invitation Email](manage-workspaces-users.md#send-invitation)\.

 1. \(Optional\) If Amazon WorkDocs is supported in the Region, you can enable Amazon WorkDocs for all users in the directory\.
 For more information, see [Enable Amazon WorkDocs for AWS Managed Microsoft AD](enable-workdocs-active-directory.md)\.
 For more information about Amazon WorkDocs, see [ Amazon WorkDocs Drive](https://docs.aws.amazon.com/workdocs/latest/userguide/workdocs_drive_help.html) in the *Amazon WorkDocs Administration Guide*\.